 - Does the trademark still have common law or state rights?

 Before using a trademark that’s “dead” with the USPTO, make sure it’s not active in another jurisdiction.
-A trademark can fail to maintain its federal registration and appear to be abandoned at first glance, but still have common law or state rights.
+A trademark can fail to maintain federal registration and appear to be abandoned at first glance, but still have common law or state rights.
 To find out whether a “dead” federal trademark is alive somewhere else, start by checking state business and trademark registries.

 - Are there similar active trademarks registered with the USPTO?